tyson-swetnam/QUBES_NEON/lessons/README.md

-# Santa Rita Experimental Range NEON lidar exercises
+# QUBES NEON lidar exercises

 NEON lidar and imagery analyses on cloud and HPC